pdonald/latvian/Latvian/Tokenization/Readme.md

 MyTokenizer tokenizer = new MyTokenizer();
 ```

 Patterns use a custom regular expression language (see further below for a short tutorial).
 The simplest way is to create a new class.
 It must extend `Token` and implement `IHasPattern`.
+It also must have a parameterless constructor.

 ```csharp
 public class EmotionToken : Token, IHasPattern